CAMRA Ipswich & East Suffolk branch.last updated 08/01/2019

-Chenery St. ran north from Crown St. roughly where Crown Pools now stand.
+Chenery Street ran north from Crown Street, roughly where Crown Pools now stand.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)